Did you know that as a parent, you may be able to claim tax credits for childcare and other expenses? Read on to learn more.

 If you meet the eligibility requirements, you may be able to claim a tax credit for your child’s physical, artistic, cultural or recreational activities.
 Activities eligible for the tax credit for children’s activities include:

 Yes.
-If you are a single parent and, throughout the year, you maintained and lived in a dwelling either alone or only with a child under 18 or a child 18 or older who is a full-time student pursuing vocational training at the secondary level or post-secondary studies, you might be eligible for the amount for a person living alone.
+If you are a single parent and, throughout the year, you maintained and lived in a dwelling either alone or only with a child under 18 or a child 18 or over who is a full-time student pursuing vocational training at the secondary level or post-secondary studies, you might be eligible for the amount for a person living alone.
 To claim it, complete parts A and B of Schedule B of your tax return.

 If you meet the following requirements, you may also be eligible for the additional amount for a person living alone (single-parent family):